SESYNC-ci/r-netlogo-lesson/docs/_slides/commands.md

 ~~~r
 NLDoCommand(iterations = 50, "go")
 ~~~
-{:.input}
+{:.text-document title="{{ site.handouts }}"}

 ===

 It is possible to submit more than one command at once and in combination with R variables.
-Remember to use "setup" after changing model parameters

 ~~~r